zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 ## Earth curvature and refraction

 Similar to other viewshed algorithms available, it is possible to account for effects of the Earth's curvature and refraction of the light when travelling through the atmosphere.
-The latter effect is due to differences in density and in composition between layers of the athmosphere, as for instance between air an water.
-These parameters are insignificant over smaller distances, especially for cuarse grained terrain models.
+The latter effect is due to differences in density and in composition between layers of the atmosphere, as for instance between air an water.
+These parameters are insignificant over smaller distances, especially for coarse grained terrain models.

  Following formula is used to adjust height values in the DEM: